LandonTrev/TronTail/README.md

 # Road Map
 There are a few more things I'd like to implement into this code in the future.
--I want to implement a Game Over page after you run into yourself.
+- I want to implement a Game Over page after you run into yourself.
 It would print the number of apples you'd eaten before you ran into something and also have a retry button to start over.

--A working border around the grid so the snake doesnt wrap through the walls -Better looking gui with more in the about section
+- Better looking gui with more in the about section -Highscore feature

+-campaign with different levels each with a different amount of obstacles in the grid
 # License
 This project is licensed under the MIT License - see the the LICENSE file for details
 # Acknowledgements